 The procedure of the interventions was clearly stated in the research study.
-Qualified professionals selected the participant for the study and the classes were conducted by six certified yoga teachers which make the intervention highly reliable.
-The asana taught during the intervention, for instance the meditation, breathing, relaxation, and the “yoga nidra” particularly dealt with treating insomnia and enhancing the physical and emotional well being.
-Hence the intervention solely concentrated in the variable being researched.
-The experimental groups were given the yoga intervention and the control groups were given the intervention after the 12 week control phase, and the variable in both of the group were carefully compared and analyzed and this procedure definitely helped to maintain the fidelity of the study.
-All the participants in the group received the interventions however in different timing which maintained the justice for all the participants as well as did not create any bias in the research study.
+Qualified professionals selected the participants for the study and the classes were conducted by six certified yoga teachers which make the intervention more reliable.
+The asanas, meditations, breathing and relaxation techniques taught during the intervention were designed to treat insomnia and enhance physical and emotional wellbeing.
+Hence the intervention solely concentrated on the variables being researched.
+The experimental groups were given the yoga intervention and the control groups were given the intervention after the 12 week control phase, and the variables in both the groups were carefully compared and analyzed.
+Such detailed procedures in general helps to enhance the validity of the study.
+All the participants in the group received the interventions: test subjects received interventions during the study and the control subjects received the intervention after the study period.
+There by, ethical standards are met while minimizing any biases to the study.
 The basic ethic of human rights such as informed consent, autonomy, nonmaleficence was taken care throughout the study.
 Overall the procedure for this particular study was well implemented.
+As indicated earlier, a future enhancement with randomized subject selection will help to further reduce the bias.

 Results